makrai/notes/csordas2108-tricks-imrove-generalization.md

-* we demonstrate that by revisiting model configurations as basic as scaling of embeddings, early stopping, relative positional embedding, and Universal Transformer variants, we can drastically improve the performance of Transformers on systematic gene
+* we demonstrate that by revisiting model configurations as basic as scaling of embeddings, early stopping, relative positional embedding, and Universal Transformer variants, we can drastically improve the performance of Transformers on systematic genl
   * improvements on five popular datasets:
     SCAN, CFQ, PCFG, COGS, and Mathematics dataset
   * improve accuracy from 50% to 85% on the PCFG productivity split, and from